Together 10

 4) Make time for playtime

-From this work we discovered that “Make time for Playtime” version was the most compelling and that the product needed to be at the parent’s fingertips and usable at a moment’s notice.
+From this work the discovery was that “Make time for Playtime” version was the most compelling and that the product needed to be at the parent’s fingertips and usable at a moment’s notice.

 • Client